- Torn between Ryobi and DeWalt tools?

 DeWalt impact wrenches

-Impact wrenches by DeWalt are made to destroy your tasks.
-They have wrenches ranging from ½” to ⅜” along with battery sizes from 12 to 20v.
+With a range of impact wrenches ranging from ½” to ⅜” along with battery sizes from 12 to 20v and more.

 Ryobi impact wrenches

-Which has more powerful impact wrenches?
+Which brand creates more powerful impact wrenches?

 6. Circular saws